Cart 0

 British columbia eqa

-Summit Pacific College was granted the Education Quality Assurance designation by the BC Ministry of Advanced Education (December 2015).
+Summit Pacific College was granted the Education Quality Assurance designation by the Ministry of Post-Secondary Education and Future Skills (December 2015).

 Council for Higher Education Accreditation